alorrojayann/CPE-311---Computational-Thinking-with-Python/README.md

-# CPE-311 - Computational Thinking with Python
+# CPE 311 - Computational Thinking with Python

 - 👋 I'm Jay-ann Alorro, a computer engineering student.
 - 👀 I’m interested in computer science, animation, and all things computer.